RushikeshChikane/SampleProfiles/README.md

 This repo contains profile content

-My Name is Rushikesh Chikane
+My Name is <h1>Rushikesh Chikane<h1>

 I am from Satara
-I have Completed Bech in Mech.
+I have Completed BTech in Mechanican Engineering.